neo-technology/aws-ec2-asg-discovery/README.md

 **Settings**

-- `dbms.cluster.discovery.resolver_type=EC2-ASG`
-- `server.config.strict_validation.enabled=false` : to disable strict settings validation, which will allow the usage of the following  plugin-specific settings (You'll still get Warnings : "Unrecognized setting").

-- `dbms.aws.asg_name=<asg_name>` : the name of the Auto-scaling group
+- `discovery.aws.asg_name=<asg_name>` : the name of the Auto-scaling group
-- `dbms.aws.region=<region>`     : the AWS region hosting the Auto-scaling group (ex: "eu-west-1")
+- `discovery.aws.region=<region>`     : the AWS region hosting the Auto-scaling group (ex: "eu-west-1")

+Optionally :
-- `dbms.aws.key=<key>`           : the Access Key of the user connecting to the AWS API.
+- `discovery.aws.key=<key>`           : the Access Key of the user connecting to the AWS API.
-- `dbms.aws.secret=<secret>`     : the Secret Key of the user connecting to the AWS API
+- `discovery.aws.secret=<secret>`     : the Secret Key of the user connecting to the AWS API If not set, the plugin will try to use any InstanceProfile role attached to the EC2 instance.
+That can be defined in the ASG's LaunchTemplate.

 **Permissions**

-The AWS User requires the following permissions :
+The Role/User requires the following permissions :
 - "ec2:DescribeInstances",
 - "autoscaling:DescribeAutoScalingGroups"